zooboy/self-driving-car/README.md

 #### 13.System-Integration
 Writing ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following

-#### Note : Due to the limit of the number of files that uploading in one folder, I removed the 'Eigen' library from 'src' folder in these projects written by C++ .